-Stabilizing Global Financial Markets Score: 8 French governments of either political complexion are generally in favor of regulation and control of the global financial system.
-The Hollande government, like its predecessor, has been active internationally and at the EU level in supporting better international banking regulations.
-Both administrations have been strongly supportive of all initiatives contributing to the re-capitalization of banks, to the better control of speculative funds and to the fight against fiscal evasion and tax havens.
+Stabilizing Global Financial System Score: 8 French governments of either political complexion are generally in favor of regulation and control of the global financial system.
+The Hollande government, like its predecessor, has been active internationally and at the EU supporting better international banking regulations. administrations have been strongly supportive of all initiatives contributing to the re-capitalization of banks, to the better control of speculative funds and to the fight against fiscal evasion and tax havens.
 They also have been active, together with 10 other EU member governments, in proposing to impose a levy on financial transactions (the so-called Tobin tax).
 In spite of the standstill situation over introducing this tax, the new government has declared its support for this initiative.
 Recent French governments have also pushed for the creation of a banking supervision mechanism at the EU level.
 The Hollande and Macron governments have been or are committed to improving fiscal cooperation on information exchange, the fight against tax havens and tax evasion.
-In 2016, the French parliament adopted a better system of controls and sanctions against corruption at the international level ("Loi Sapin 2").
+In 2016, the French parliament adopted a better system of controls and sanctions to tackle corruption at the international level ("Loi Sapin 2"), and Macron is actively pushing at EU level for a higher and fairer taxation of multinational companies working in the information technology sector (the socalled "GAFA").